DanYuDE/Probing-LLM/README.md

 ### Code Reference

 This project incorporates code and techniques inspired by the work of [nrimsky](https://github.com/nrimsky) as detailed in the [Intermediate Decoding Notebook](https://github.com/nrimsky/LM-exp/blob/main/intermediate_decoding/intermediate_decoding.ipynb).
-I extend my gratitude for the foundational methodologies and code examples provided, which have been pivotal in the development of our probing techniques for LLM interpretability.
+I extend my gratitude for the foundational methodologies and code examples provided, which have been pivotal in the development of probing techniques for LLM interpretability.

 ### Special Thanks